LucaGiudice/Multiomics-netDx-classification/README.md

-# Supplementary repository to replicate the netDx classification in the paper: Integrated analysis of gene expression profiling, copy number variations and DNA methylation in canine B-cell indolent lymphomas
+# Multi-omics netDx classification for the integrated analysis of gene expression profiling, copy number variations and DNA methylation in canine B-cell indolent lymphomas

 ********************************
 ***CONTENT OF THIS REPOSITORY***